Bajo Stanišić: Death

 In mid October 1943, General Đukanović and Stanišić with 25 of their soldiers were located at their headquarters in the Ostrog Monastery.
 By 14 October they were besieged by stronger Partisan units that demanded their surrender, otherwise the Partisans threatened to destroy the monastery and kill them all.
-After a fierce resistance, General Đukanović and 22 soldiers laid their weapons on 18 October, but Stanišić and three of his relatives decided not to give up.
+After a fierce resistance, Đukanović and 22 soldiers laid their weapons on 18 October, but Stanišić and three of his relatives decided not to give up.
 Stanišić was shot dead by the Partisans on 21 October, while Stanišić's relatives committed suicide.

-General Đukanović and his soldiers who surrendered to the Partisans were executed on the same day.
+Đukanović and his soldiers who surrendered to the Partisans were executed on the same day.
 They were buried in two mass graves.
 In 1948, the communists built pit toilets above the graves of Đukanović and his Chetniks for the use of workers who built a railway from Nikšić to Podgorica.

 Stanišić was buried in Ostrog, below the Upper Monastery.
 On 20 October 1945, the Yugoslav authorities excavated his bones and threw them into sinkholes around the monastery.
 The monks collected his bones and secretly buried them in a grave below the Upper Monastery.